Improved Constraints on Dark Matter Annihilations Around Primordial Black Holes: Constraints on PBH Dark Matter Halos

 \section{Constraints on PBH Dark Matter Halos}

 The dense dark matter halo around the PBH, as detailed in the previous sections, will invariably lead to the production of high energy photons and other observable particles if the dark matter has any appreciable couplings with Standard Model states.
 This observation has been used in earlier studies to derive stringent constraints on $s$-wave annihilating WIMP dark matter; here we extend this line of reasoning to place constraints on dark matter in the case that the relic density is due to thermal freeze-out via $p$-wave or $d$-wave annihilation processes.
-Moreover, we also present the first bounds on $s$-wave dark matter employing the more sophisticated halo profile developed in~\cite{Boudaud:2021irr} and outlined in Section \ref{S2}.
+Moreover, in deriving our bounds on dark matter annihilations we employ the more sophisticated halo profile developed in~\cite{Boudaud:2021irr} and outlined in Section \ref{S2}.